spicyjack/public/notes/git.md

 ### Questions to be answered? ###
-- How to integrate code from one branch into another?  git pull against the branch on the local disk?
-(CHERRY PICK!)
+- How to integrate code from one branch into another?  git pull against the branch on the local disk? (cherry pick?)
 - Notes from git presentation(s)?
 Where are they hiding?

 ### Remotes ###